andreasmhallberg/readingnotes/Hallberg, 2016. Case endings in spoken Standard Arabic.md

 > the most formal register of Arabic extemporaneous speech by proficient, highly educated native speakers of Arabic
 - 10% of tokens would take a case marker in undiacritized writing.
 6% if adverbs and pl/dual *-īn/-ayn* are excluded.
 76n6

+- Teaching of the case system using formulaic analysis.
+67-71

 ## Material
   -